 More than that actually—we can even hold your hand or lead your cheer.
 Keep you company.
 Assist and advise you.
 Encourage and empower you.
 And help you take your manuscript to the next level.
-Take a look at our Publishing Roadmap to see what working with JEC might look like and how we can help get you from A to P—for PUBLISHED!
+Take a look at our Publishing Guidebook to see what working with JEC might look like and how we can help get you from A to P—for PUBLISHED!

 How do you write like you?